PaperTiger/figma-plugins/README.md

 At the moment there's no way to change the colors / theme of the rulers on Figma.

 #### Some UI elements look unstyled.
-We tried our best to make sure that any element get the correct styling, but due to the complexilty of the app and all the possible scenarios, some components may fall behind.
-Feel free to get in touch with us by sending a screenshot and browser/system specs at team@papertiger.com
+We tried our best to make sure that any element get the correct styling, because of the complexilty of the app and all its possible scenarios, some components may needs some tweaks.
+If you spot something feel free to shot us a screenshot at team@papertiger.com

 --

 ### Generate PDF Plugin
 #### I'm getting the error 'The file key is invalid'
-Make sure to turn on ```Public Access``` on the project link by clicking on the ```Share Button``` then ```Enable link access``` in Figma.
+Make sure to turn on ```Public Access``` on your file by clicking on the ```Share Button``` then ```Enable link access```

 ---